The Cost of Being Too Conservative with the 4% Rule

 They retire with a portfolio and spend what they need.
 If markets struggle, they adjust.
 If things go well, they loosen up.

 I’m not telling you to ignore the 4% rule entirely.
 It’s still a useful tool.
 In some environments, it may even be the right one.
+But there's a difference between using it as a starting point and treating it as the ceiling on what's possible.

 Starting closer to 5%, or even above, means accepting more uncertainty.
 But it also reduces the risk of over-saving for a future that may never happen.